Greek War of Independence: Crete

 Towards the summer of 1825, a body of three to four hundred Cretans, who had fought with other Greeks in the Peloponnese, arrived in Crete and revitalized the Cretan insurgency (the so-called "Gramvousa period").
 On 9 August 1825, led by Dimitrios Kallergis and Emmanouil Antoniadis, this group of Cretans captured the fort at Gramvousa and other insurgents captured the fort at Kissamos, and attempted to spread the insurgency further afield.

 Although the Ottomans did not manage to retake the forts, they were successful in blocking the spread of the insurgency to the island's western provinces.
 The insurgents were besieged in Gramvousa for more than two years and they had to resort to piracy to survive.
 Gramvousa became a hive of piratical activity that greatly affected Turkish–Egyptian and European shipping in the region.
 During that period the population of Gramvousa became organised and built a school and a church dedicated to the Panagia i Kleftrina ("Our Lady the piratess")—St Mary as the patron of the klephts.

-In January 1828, the Epirote Hatzimichalis Dalianis landed in Crete with 700 men and in the following March took possession of Frangokastello, a castle in the Sfakia region.
+In January 1828, the Greek Epirote Hatzimichalis Dalianis landed in Crete with 700 men and in the following March took possession of Frangokastello, a castle in the Sfakia region.
 Soon the local Ottoman ruler, Mustafa Naili Pasha, attacked Frangokastello with an army of 8,000 men.
 The castle's defence was doomed after a seven-day siege and Dalianis perished along with 385 men.
 During 1828, Kapodistrias sent Mavrocordatos with British and French fleets to Crete to deal with the klephts and the pirates.
 This expedition resulted in the destruction of all pirate ships at Gramvousa and the fort came under British command.